 Worried about domestic abuse

-Everyone has arguments and disagreements with their partners, family members and others close to them from time to time.
-However, when intense arguments, silent treatment or hostile verbal exchanges begins to form a consistent pattern, or you feel your partner is trying to control you then it can be an indication of domestic abuse.
-To explore this further sign up to one of our courses in the community such as the freedom programme or ‘own my life’ where you can explore healthy and unhealthy conflict.
+Everyone has disagreements with their partners, family members and others close to them from time to time.
+However, when intense arguments, silent treatment or hostile verbal exchanges begin to form a consistent pattern, or you feel someone is trying to control you, then it could be domestic abuse.

-• Stopping seeing friends and family
+• They try to stop you seeing friends and family

-• Physical violence
+• Acts of Physical violence or threats

 • Feeling pressured or forced to do sexual things

-• Are they controlling all the money
+• Are they controlling all the money?

 • Are you being harassed or stalked after ending a relationship?

-See recognising abuse for more information.
+See our page on recognising abuse for more in depth information.

 What do I do if someone has confided in me?